LuisGC/blog/content/blog/2019/08/tolkien-2019-in-birmingham.md

 Despite the main room was completely full, the organization switched off the lights for the audience and everyone was in absolute silence listening to the careful explanations by [Alan Lee](https://en.wikipedia.org/wiki/Alan_Lee_(illustrator)).
 It was almost magical and completely amazing.
 We could see dozens of sketches explained from the genius himself, from watercolor exercises to architectural blueprints.
 Lee's view on Middle-earth is engraved in the mind of many people (including mine) and we were very lucky that his vision was also omnipresent in Peter Jackson's films.

-There was also time for him to answer a lot of questions from the audience, some of them related to their relationship with other artists like John Howe.
+There was also time for him to answer a lot of questions from the audience, and perhaps the most interesting were related to their relationship with other artists like John Howe.

-{{< image classes="image" src="/img/Alan-Lee.jpg" title="Alan Lee explaining one of his drawings about Orthanc" >}}
+{{< image classes="image" src="https://live.staticflickr.com/65535/48565095786_228a1b2aeb_k.jpg" title="Alan Lee explaining one of his drawings about Orthanc" >}}

 **Orchestra Concert**, by **The People's Orchestra** ([@ThePeoplesOrch](https://twitter.com/ThePeoplesOrch))